Summary of Significant Accounting Policies

 Inventory consisted of the following for the periods presented:

-The following table summarizes the composition of the Company’s revenue, net for the periods presented:
+The following table summarizes the composition of our net revenues for the periods presented:

 Net Income Per Share